 Authorities arrest 17-year-old in his mother's death

-A 17-year-old North Carolina boy has been charged with killing his mother after an investigation that stretched more than a year.
-A Town of Cary news release says Arnav Uppalapati was arrested Thursday night and charged with murder in the death of his mother.
+A woman was strangled by her teenage son in a case that has puzzled an affluent North Carolina town for more than a year, authorities said.
+Seventeen-year-old Arnav Uppalapati was arrested Thursday night and charged with murder in the 2015 death of his mother, according to a Town of Cary news release .

 Add your comments below